Src02/Luccas-Design/README.md

-# Luccas-Digital-Business-Card
+# Luccas' Digital Business Card
-Digital busisness card
+Digital busisness card that i have made for myself and wanted to use it only.